BoDonkey/tribal-drum-game/Scripts/character-creation-script.md

 > "I am the season of harvest, of reflection and preserving wisdom.
 My power is that of memory and transformation.
 Those who hear my call see patterns where others see chaos.
 They remember what others forget."

 **Gameplay Preview:**
-*Brief vision shows the player character using memory-viewing abilities, transforming objects, and communicating with autumn haldi spirits.*
+*Brief vision shows the player character using memory-viewing abilities, transforming objects, and communicating with autumn veridian spirits.*

 **If Selected:**
 - Starting Region: Autumn Groves